Skip to content

 Types of Home Improvement Grants

-Federal Grants: Issued by agencies including the US Department of Housing and Urban Development (HUD) and US Department of Agriculture (USDA).
+• Federal Grants: Issued by agencies including the US Department of Housing and Urban Development (HUD) and the U.S. Department of Agriculture (USDA).

-Read- Free Home Repair Grants and Improvement For Low Income Teachers
+Read- Free Home Repair Grants and Improvements for Low-Income Teachers

 Benefits of Home Improvement Grants

-No Payment Necessary: Unlike loans, grants don’t have to be paid back.
+• No Payment Necessary: Unlike loans, grants do not have to be paid back.

 Eligibility Criteria for Home Improvement Grants in Texas